bektiyuda/picoCTF/Cryptography/interencdec/solve.md

 ## What I Learned

-Understanding the character length of different hash types:
 - Magic tools from CyberChef to identified any cryptography things
 - Nested Base64 Encoding
 - Caesar Cipher